OpenVAA/voting-advice-application/docs/candidate-app/password-validation.md

 - `/api/auth/candidate/register` endpoint is implemented by [`candidate.ts`](/backend/vaa-strapi/src/extensions/users-permissions/controllers/candidate.ts) using the registration key
   - the backend also validates the password using the same `validatePassword` function
-  - validation uses a copy of the original validation file, [`passwordValidationCopy.ts`](/backend/vaa-strapi/src/util/passwordValidationCopy.ts)
 - `/api/auth/reset-password` is fully handled by Strapi's users-permissions plugin

 ## Password requirements

-The password requirements are defined in the [`passwordValidation.ts`](/frontend/src/lib/utils/passwordValidation.ts) file.
+The password requirements are defined in the [`passwordValidation.ts`](/shared/utils/passwordValidation.ts) file.

 Each requirement is defined by the `ValidationDetail` interface: